Chapter 21:

 "Who said I didn't want it?"
 She plopped down right beside me, pressing her upper thighs and shoulder against mine.
 "I want you, Kazuma, and you want me too.
 It'd feel great to have sex with the girl every other guy can only masturbate to, wouldn't it?"

 My body tensed up.
-I could feel Noriko's soft breaths on my nape as her lips just barely glided above my skin.
+I could feel Noriko's soft breaths on my nape as her lips just barely glided over my skin.
 Her hand placed itself on my knee and slowly traveled upwards towards my groin.

-A quick grin spread across her face.
+A grin spread across her face.
 "If you're so easy to tease, someone might take advantage of you someday."

-"I'll cross that bridge when I come to it, haha."
+"I'll cross that bridge when I come to it, haha . . ."

 "Death is like fire," she stated.
 "People are scared of it because they don't understand it, and judge solely on surface level observations.
 For fire: steel melts, wood burns, flesh chars, water evaporates, gasses ignite—but fire also cooks your food, keeps you warm, and breathes life to stained glass.
 Two sides to every coin, so to speak."

-"You have me this whole next week," I replied.
+"You have me this whole next week," I replied with a stern face.
 "I'll hear out everything you say no matter what."
-Starting Monday, I'd commence my secret plan to emancipate her.

-Without warning, she stood up to her feet and gazed over the horizon.
+Without warning, she hopped up to her feet and gazed over the horizon.
 Wind licked her long, silver hair as it danced within a slow breeze.
 Soon, two of her fingers kissed her lips and she appeared to pretend smoke a cigarette, exhaling an invisible puff of smoke.

 "How do you save someone who doesn't want to be saved?" she said.
 "Was that your idea?
 Stall for a week to figure out how to stop me from killing myself?"